What would motivate a big company that just spent a fortune on tooling to consider an improved design?

 Phone: (+1) - 3603315242,

 Contact DetailsCompany Name: Muscle and Arm FarmIssued By: Dan VorhisPhone: 3603315242Address: 21910 SR 525, , Freeland - 98249, Washington, United StatesCity: FreelandState: WashingtonZip: 98249Country: United StatesWebsite: Visit the website

-by Dan Vorhis (a month ago!)
+by Dan Vorhis (few months ago!)